cgcardona/cgcardona.github.com/_posts/2013-04-03-thoughts-on-blink.md

 remove 4.5 million lines perhaps a similar amount can be removed on the Webkit side which would have huge benefit for size is no virtue in software.

+But no matter what's to be gained from removing Google specific code from the codebase it won't come close to balancing what will be lost be having no more Google contributions to the codebase.
+There no other way to spin this&mdash;this is a bad thing for the Webkit community and codebase.

 Of course Apple is heavily invested in Webkit and will presumably keep supporting it and improving it.

 It's amazing that the Google team were able to keep their mouth shut at the time when everyone was talking so much crap about the Webkit monoculture.
 Here they were about to fork the entire project and they had to keep hush hush.

+## My thoughts

+My personal opinion is that this is a good thing.
+I often think of codebases as living breathing organisms and you can clearly draw lineages in open source codebases which live many years and go through multiple refactorings.

+In this case this is like some type of evolutionary split.
+From here on out Blink is a completely new organism.
+Both it and Webkit will begin to evolve down their own paths.
+In a couple of years it will be interesting to compare them both to see where exactly they've grown apart and in what ways.

 ## Changes